rmsrosa/random_notes/docs/src/generative/score_matching.md

 Draft = false
 ```

+## Aim

+Here we revisit the original score-matching method of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) and apply it to fit a normal distribution to a sample of a univariate random variable just for illustrative purposes.

 ## Motivation

 The motivation is to revisit the original idea of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html), as a first step towards building a solid background on score-matching diffusion.

 Generative score-matching diffusion methods use Langevin dynamics to draw samples from a modeled score function.
-It rests on the idea of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) that one can directly model the score function, from the sample data, using a suitable loss function not depending on the unknown score function of the random variable.
+It rests on the idea of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) that one can directly model the score function from the sample data, using a suitable loss function not depending on the unknown score function of the random variable.
 This is obtained by a simple integration by parts on the MSE loss function between the modeled score function and the actual score function.
 The integration by parts separates the dependence on the actual score function from the parameters of the model, so the fitting process (minimization over the parameters of the model) does not depend on the unknown score function.

 It is worth noticing, in light of the main objective of score-matching diffusion, that the original work of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) has no diffusion.
 It is a direct modeling of the score function in the original probability space.
 But this is a fundamental work.

 We also mention that the work of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) uses the modified loss function to fit some very specific predefined models.
 There are three examples.
 In these examples, the gradient of the model can be computed somewhat more explicitly.
 There is no artificial neural network involved and no need for automatic differention (AD).
-We illustrate this approach fitting a Gaussian distribution to samples of a univariate radom variables.
+We illustrate this approach by fitting a Gaussian distribution to samples of a univariate radom variables.

 ## The score function